seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 ## MOOCs

-MOOCS promised to leverage the first two items: the web and big data, to transform education.
+MOOCs promised to leverage the first two items: the web and big data, to transform education.
 The web offers online teaching to a limitless audience, while big data and data science allow to individualize learning paths, keeping humans and a taylored pedagogical experience at the center despite the massification.
 A few companies tried to flesh out the promise: Coursera, Edx, Udemy, Udacity, Khan Academy, ...
 The question at the time was: will universities be able to survive if online equivalents exist, available 24/24 and delivering diplomas from Ivy League insitutions at a fraction of the price and the cost of a "brick and mortar" university?

 # Consequences of these technological shocks: much ado about nothing